Resettlement and humanitarian admission - France

 In the case of community sponsorship (humanitarian corridors):

-Since 2008, France resettles refugees under a bilateral framework agreement signed with the UNHCR.
-The beneficiaries of this program, placed under the protection of the UNHCR, are selected on the basis of their files after examination by the Ministry of the Interior.
+France implements resettlement programmes and a community sponsorship programme.
+Since 2008, France resettles refugees under a bilateral framework agreement signed with UNHCR.
+The beneficiaries of this programme, placed under the protection of UNHCR, are selected on the basis of their files after an examination by the Ministry of the Interior.

-In 2014, France started implementing a new resettlement program (Humanitarian Admission Program - HAP), which entails the deployment of selection missions in selected first asylum third countries, based on annual quotas and currently falls under the EU resettlement scheme.
+In 2014, France started implementing a new resettlement programme (Humanitarian Admission Programme (HAP)), which entails the deployment of selection missions in selected first asylum third countries, based on annual quotas.
+It falls under the EU resettlement scheme.

-Since 2017, France runs a humanitarian corridor program, which is a community sponsorship scheme, fully funded by the participating organisations.
-The programme is based on a memorandum of understanding (MoU) signed between competent national authorities, and the sponsoring organisations.
+Since 2017, France runs a humanitarian corridor programme, which is a community sponsorship scheme, fully funded by participating organisations.
+The programme is based on a memorandum of understanding signed between the national authority and the sponsoring organisation.

 2-year Union PlanNational commitment for resettlementNational commitment for humanitarian admissionsEmergency quota